pedrogpo/mc-mapper/README.md

 SDK Generation

 - Fix function overloading when the only difference is the return type.
-- Pass env on shared_ptr return types
+- Pass env on constructor (shared_ptr return types)
 - Load mappings on each class instead using a global mapping manager - aka g_mapper
 - A way to get the return type of Fields, or just get it by inference